fquevedo/API_tracking_correos_chile/README.md

 #API Tracking Correos de Chile

-Its an Api REST for Chile Post, through a tracking number get shipping information.
+Its an Api REST for Correos de Chile, recieve a tracking number and return shipping information in JSON format

+Technologies: Using a free tier amazon architecture and AWS Lambda and AWS Api gateway services.

 ## Getting Started